Siege of Bitche: Bombing

-On the night of 22 to 23 August 1870, the Bavarians hardly installed an artillery battery on the hill of Grand-Otterbiel, located 1,100 meters north of the citadel.
+On the night of August 22 to 23, 1870, the Bavarians hardly installed an artillery battery on the hill of Grand-Otterbiel, located 1,100 meters north of the citadel.
 This hill has the advantage of being at the same altitude (366 meters) as the citadel.
-In the morning of 23 August 1870, the besieged of the place are awakened by explosions.
+In the morning of August 23, 1870, the besieged of the place are awakened by explosions.
 The third shell falls on the Grosse-Tête of the citadel, more exactly on the prison where several German prisoners are locked up, one of whom is wounded.
 German fire continued for two hours, causing fifty-two cluster shells and twenty-five incendiary shells to fall on the citadel.
 As there was no result in the response from the citadel, Colonel Kohlermann had the fire stopped at seven in the morning and sent a parliamentarian to ask Teyssier again to surrender.
 The latter reiterates his refusal and Kohlermann understands that he will need a more powerful artillery to reduce the place.
 Retiring to a bivouac located between Lengelsheim and Hanviller, he decided to wait for the delivery of more efficient weapons.

 Note that the French response to this morning bombardment caused losses to the German assailant: an officer and two servants were wounded by French fire.
-From 23 to August 27, 1870, German activity was reduced to approach work in the woods of the Rosselle coast, digging entrenchments and installing artillery positions.
+From August 23 to 27, 1870, German activity was reduced to approach work in the woods of the Rosselle coast, digging entrenchments and installing artillery positions.
 Commander Teyssier then decides to harass the assailant.

-On the night of 29 to August 30, 1870, at two o'clock in the morning, four hundred French soldiers left the entrenched camp in three columns to harass the German positions installed south of the road to Sarreguemines on the Rosselle plateau.
+On the night of August 29 to 30, 1870, at two o'clock in the morning, four hundred French soldiers left the entrenched camp in three columns to harass the German positions installed south of the road to Sarreguemines on the Rosselle plateau.
 This diversion allows the French to destroy sites intended for German pieces and to shoot at the bivouacs of the latter.
 On August 31, 1870, two German parliamentarians presented themselves again at the foot of the citadel with newspapers intended to demonstrate to the besieged the futility of their resistance.
 On Teyssier's orders, Lieutenant Mondelli had them turned away.
 That same day, the German troops received reinforcements with the order to definitively reduce the inner-city of Bitche.

-Encouraged by the success of their previous outing, the French engaged in a slight skirmish on 1 September 1870 at half past four near the road to Sarreguemines.
+Encouraged by the success of their previous outing, the French engaged in a slight skirmish on September 1, 1870, at half past four near the road to Sarreguemines.
 On the night of 3 to September 4, 1870, Teyssier had another diversion exit executed from the entrenched camp.
 Eight hundred soldiers are divided into three distinct groups with the following missions: